christopherbenn6/capstone-expedition-ux/README.md

 ## Working with Main

 While working on the main branch is discouraged, you may do so when initializing the project, or when making small or last minute changes.
-All other work should be done on a branch.
+All other work should be done on a branch unless you have explicit permission to do so.

-To see what branch you are on, look for this in VSCode:
+To see what branch you are on, look for this in VSCode on the bottom right:

 ![Pulling Example](view-branch.png)